codewithkate/codewithkate/README.md

-Hi! 👋 I'm Kate Crawford a Data Science consultant based in Saint Louis, MO.
+Hi! 👋 I'm Kate Crawford an aspiring data scientist based in Saint Louis, MO.

 ## About Me